Connect with others who understand.

 Prognosis After Non-Small Cell Lung Cancer Relapse

-Every year, tens of thousands of people in the United States living with NSCLC achieve complete remission, meaning all signs of the cancer disappear.
+Every year, tens of thousands of people in the United States living with NSCLC achieve partial remission or even complete remission, meaning all signs of the cancer disappear.
 After treatment, most people continue regular visits with their oncologists and get tests including physical exams, CT scans, and blood tests to monitor for signs of cancer relapse.
-In the first few years after remission, these visits occur every three to six months.
+In the first few years after remission, these visits may occur every three months.
 After two to three cancer-free years, follow-ups may be reduced to every six months.
 Prognosis tends to be worse for relapsed disease because returning cancer is often more resistant to treatment.

 Prognosis Continues To Improve